rightkick/Notes/terraform/README.md

 The variables can be for **input** or **output** purposes.
 The input variables are used to feed configuration files while the output variables can be used for both feeding configuration files and displaying their value in the console.

 ## Terraform state
 It keeps the state of the deployed infrastructure.
-The state is stored in a local file named `terraform.tfstate` and this file should not be version controlled in git since it may include sensistive information.
-When working with a team it is best stored in a central S3 bucket or shared storage.
+The state is stored in a local file named `terraform.tfstate` and this file should not be version controlled in git since it may include sensitive information.
+When working with a team it is best stored in a central S3 bucket or shared storage with state locking enabled so as to avoid state corruption.
+State locking is usually done from a DB backend (dynamodb or other).

+You can manipulate the terraform state with `terraform state` commands.
+For example, in order to rename a resource without recreating it, you can rename it in the state file, using `terraform state mv ...`, and then manually rename the resource in the configuration file also.
+In this way `terraform apply` will not detect any changes.

 ## Terraform commands
 - `terraform init`: initialize the project.
 It will download any providers also locally to be used when applying the code.